cloud-gov/cg-site/_docs/ops/security-ir.md

 - Responders should avoid service degradation unless stakeholders agree.
 - Sitreps should be sent approximately daily.

+## Special Situations

+### False Alarm

+Follow this checklist if an event turns out not to be a security incident:

+- Notify `gsa-ir@gsa.gov` of the false alarm.
+- If any sitreps have been sent out, send a final sitrep to all previous recipients, noting the false alarm.

+### Handing off IC

+Follow this checklist if you need to hand over IC duties:

+- Old IC: brief New IC on the situation.
+- New IC: confirm that you're taking over.
+- New IC: update Slack and Google Doc for the incident, noting that you're now the IC.
+- New IC: send out a sitrep, noting that you're taking over IC.
+- Old IC: stick around for 15-20 minutes to ensure a smooth handoff, then log off!

+#### Network Interconnect

+If a cloud.gov team member or automated scanning system detects unauthorized access or traffic across a secure VPN / interconnection with a customer:

+- Invite customer team contacts (such as Org Managers and System Owner) to the call
+- Confirm whether traffic should be terminated or captured
+- If traffic should be terminated: from the Amazon AWS console select `Services -> VPC -> Virtual Private Gateways -> VPN ID -> Detach from VPC`
+- If traffic should be captured:
+  - VPC Flow Logs: from the Amazon AWS console select `Services -> VPC -> VPC ID -> Flow Logs`
+  - Live capture: from the Isolation Segment Diego Cell run `tcpdump -i $INTERFACE -s 65535 -w /tmp/incident-$(date +%s).pcap`
+  - Customer: the customer has control of all systems on the customer side of the VPN, so the customer needs to capture that traffic

+#### Github Secret Leak

+If we've leaked secrets in Github, _once the Incident Response team has told us to remove the data from Github_, follow [these instructions to remove the secret from Git history](https://help.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository), and then file a [support ticket to have the files removed from their cache](https://support.github.com/contact).
 ---

 ### Page information